Sacrolabs/nestjs-boilerplate/README.md

 ## then auth module contains service related to auth
 user signup and signin
-tables related to auth confirmation token and refresh token.
+tables related to auth confirmationtoken.

 ## there is error file
 for defining custom Service error text.